 Global Talent Visa

-The Global Talent Visa will introduce new routes for researchers to work and live in the UK.
+The Global Talent Visa introduces new routes for researchers to work and live in the UK.
 Individuals wishing to apply for the new visa will be able to do so on the UK Government website from 20 February 2020.

 The UK welcomes international researchers, who bring new ideas and perspectives, enriching the UK’s research and innovation workforce.
 They also promote international collaboration, attract investment and become informal ambassadors, strengthening trade, research and diplomatic links and enabling UK research and development, and society more broadly, to benefit from their contribution.